hocbigg/social-work/README.md

 | Social Work Practice | Develops skills for direct practice with individuals, families, groups, and communities. | *Social Work Methods and Skills: The Essential Foundations of Practice* | [Social Work Practice: Advocating Social Justice and Change](https://www.coursera.org/learn/social-work-practice-advocating-social-justice-and-change) |
 | Social Work Research Methods | Teaches methods to evaluate practice and contribute to evidence-based social work. | *[Research Methods for Social Work](https://www.researchgate.net/publication/237131811_Research_Methods_for_Social_Work)* | [Social Work: Research](https://www.edx.org/course/social-work-research) |
 | Ethics and Social Justice in Social Work | Guides ethical decision-making and promotes justice-oriented practice. | *Social Work Values and Ethics* | [Code of Ethics Training](https://www.socialworkers.org/About/Ethics/Ethics-Education-and-Resources/Code-of-Ethics-Training) |

-## Congratulations

-After completing the requirements of the curriculum above, you will have completed the equivalent of a full bachelor's degree in Social Work.
-Congratulations!

 # Code of conduct